 Newly hatched larvae are 2 mm in length, white and maggot-like.
 They feed on adult flea feces which is mostly composed of dried blood from the cat, flea eggs and when available, tapeworm eggs (which is how fleas become infected with tapeworm and spread the parasite to cats).

 Saliva produced by the flea during a meal causes irritation to the skin of the cat, which causes it to scratch, this dislodges eggs and flea feces into the near environment, providing the larvae with their much-needed food.
 While larvae live close to their food source of eggs and flea feces, they are sensitive to heat and light and will seek out dark areas such as creases in bedding or in cracks in skirting boards and floors.

 After a week, flea larvae spin a sticky cocoon which is covered in dirt and dust particles, which enables it to remain camouflaged in the environment.
 Inside the pupae, larvae develop into a flea, which takes 2-3 weeks.
 The flea can remain in the pupae for months until environmental conditions are right.
 During its time in the cocoon, the flea is protected from cold, dryness and insecticides.

-In the right conditions, the adult flea emerges from its protective cocoon, however, if conditions aren’t right, the flea can remain within the cocoon in a dormant state for as long as 12 months.
+Under the right conditions, the adult flea emerges from its protective cocoon, however, if conditions aren’t right, the flea can remain within the cocoon in a dormant state for as long as 12 months.
 Heat, vibration and carbon dioxide trigger from a potential host trigger the flea to emerge, and from there it must quickly jump onto the host for its first blood meal.

 Pupae are the most resistant flea development stage; they are resistant to heat, desiccation and require no food.